holochain-immersive/forum-happ/EXERCISES.md

 These are the instructions for the first step, amenable to all the other steps:

+0. Run `nix develop`.
+This sets up your terminal with all the developer tooling necessary.
+Run ALL the commands below WITHIN this environment, otherwise they won't work.

 1. Run `EXERCISE=1 STEP=1 npm test`.

 - This is the error message you should see: